PhoenixPan/Algorithm/03_Sort.md

 ```

 ## Insertion Sort
-Repeatedly add new element to the sorted result (by swaping each element to as left as it can be).
+Repeatedly add new element to the sorted result.
+Take the first element as sorted sub-array and add new element by swaping it to the proper, sorted position.
 The sorted parted still change as new elements come in.

 | Features           | Value            |
 | ------------------ | ---------------- |